zipper3030/DHRIFT_Intro-to-Python/document/python.md

 ## Your First Script

-To open the code editor, click the RUN button below.
+To open the code editor, click the Open Editor button below.
 Then, type the following line into the code editor and click the RUN button in the slide-out panel:

 ```python
 print("Hello World!")